 Good Solid Practical and Effective Advice

-A lot of the advice has been well tested and represents popular approaches used by the majority of dating coaches to handle these issues.
+They hit the nail on the head with everything they go over.
+The advice is all practical and not very complicated to implement.A lot of the advice has been well tested and represents popular approaches used by the majority of dating coaches to handle these issues.
 So it isn't all that innovative.
 If you've read a lot of dating advice don't expect too much new stuff, except for a few nuggets of gold.
 The value in this interview is that they've taken the best approaches to 'damage controlling' and packaged them into one short interview for you.

 Don't Expect Too Much from Advice on Flaking

 With respect to flaking, don't expect too much from the advice.
 They offer some good tips on what to do to recover the best, but it isn't likely to help you to recover more than in 10 or 20% of the situations.
-That isn't a reflection on their advice - it is just the nature of the issue of flaking, which is an issue you need to address pre-emptively.
+That isn't a reflection on their advice - it is just the nature of the issue of flaking, which is an issue you need to address pre-emptively.For better flaking advice, that covers the important pre-empting part The Ultimate Guide to Text and Phone Game is currently the best product we've looked at.

 More Structure Would Have Made it a Better Product

 A minor fault is that the interview could have been structured better to make it easier to follow and ensure they hit all the points.
 It sounds pretty informal the way it is delivered.
-If they'd done this it would have turned out a top professional product.
+If they'd done this it would have turned out a top professional product.The Bottom Line

-Because the content is all about 'damage control', which is mostly relevant for beginners as they are learning and make more mistakes, and it is all practical - I'd recommend beginners get this product if they are consistently running into problems in the situations I've outlined above.
+Because the content is all about 'damage control', which is mostly relevant for beginners as they are learning and make more mistakes, and it is all practical - I'd recommend beginners get this product if they are consistently running into problems in the situations I've outlined above.It will save you getting frustrated - it is a little pricy, but since it can provide you relief from that frustration - it's really a "no-brainer".

-Table of Contents/ List of Topics Covered:
+If you have a question or problem, ask us:Table of Contents/ List of Topics Covered:

-- Controlling the situation and reframing awkward statements.
+- Controlling the situation and reframing awkward statements

-- Taking responsibility to minimize negative consequences.
+- How to take responsibility to minimize negative consequences

 What You Get:

-An Audio download
+Audio download

 Most Helpful User Reviews

-The CD fits for any experience level
+"The CD fits for any experience level"

 I would like to see ideas on those topics on a "relationship management" CD.

-Mandatory to any Newbie and Intermediate Guys who are out in the field
+"Mandatory to any Newbie and Intermediate Guys who are out in the field"

 The structure of the interview is easy to follow.
 Savoy and Speer go through the different phases of the Emotional Progression Model (from opening to relationship management) to pinpoint instances where things could really go wrong, and in each instance, provide more than 5 ways to deal with it.
 Most of the advice/tips/insights are NOT found in any other products/interviews.